micheledusi/Deckz/src/logic/mix.typ

 /// - If `n` is greater than the number of cards and `replacement` is #value(false), the function will return all cards (optionally shuffled, if `permutation` is `true`).
 This corresponds to drawing all cards from the deck.
 /// - If `n` is 0 or less, the function will return an empty array.
 ///
 /// This function uses the `suiji.choose-f` function from the #universe("suiji") library to draw elements from the array.
-As such, it accepts a *random number generator* (`rng`) as an optional parameter (more information in the @cmd:deckz:choose.rng parameter documentation).
+As such, it accepts a *random number generator* (`rng`) as an optional parameter (more information in the @cmd:deckz.mix:choose.rng parameter documentation).
 ///
 /// The return value of this function depends on the `rng` parameter:
 ///